iszczesniak/cpp/references/index.md

 it's called the const reference for short; no need to say it's an lvalue reference to const data.

-**A const reference can bind not only to the data of an lvalue, but to an rvalue too.** This rule originates from C++98, which was introduced to allow for binding a function parameter reference to a temporary.
+*A const reference can bind not only to the data of an lvalue, but to an rvalue **too**.* This rule originates from C++98, which was introduced to allow for binding a function parameter reference to a temporary.

   \frametitle{Stała l-referencja do r-wartości - przykłady}